-Our school complies with the advice laid down in 'Working Together to Safeguard Children' 2018 and 'Keeping Children Safe in Education' September 2021 to undertake regular training.
+Our school complies with the advice laid down in 'Working Together to Safeguard Children' 2018 and 'Keeping Children Safe in Education' September 2022 to undertake regular training.

-A record of those trained may be found in the CPD file and certificates are kept, where appropriate, to verify the attendance of individuals.
+A record of those trained may be found in the school's Safeguarding File and certificates are kept, where appropriate, to verify the attendance of individuals.
 Child protection and safeguarding training form a key part of our induction processes.
-All staff will receive regular updates regarding child protection and safeguarding as necessary and at least annually.
+All staff will receive regular updates regarding child protection and safeguarding, including online safety, as necessary and at least annually.

-Training for the designated safeguarding lead and other designated teachers in school is undertaken every 2 years.
+Training for the designated safeguarding lead and other designated teachers in school is also undertaken regularly, and updated at least every two years.